joielechong/iso-country-flags-svg-collection/README.md

 Type "make sheet" to generate icon sheets for the icon sets created above.

-## Adding custom build targets
+## Adding local build targets

-You can add your build target commands to the Makefile.local, which gets invoked with the "all" target of the main Makefile.
+You can add your local build target commands to the Makefile.local, which gets invoked with the "all" target of the main Makefile.

 ## TODO